 Ben is a qualified mediator, and acts as mediator in a variety of disputes.
 He also has experience in acting for clients and as an independent supervising solicitor in the execution of Anton Piller orders.

 Ben has completed his Masters of Laws specialising in intellectual property law.
-He is a current committee member of the Queensland Law Society’s (QLS) Technology and Intellectual Property Committee and long-serving past committee member of the QLS Competition and Consumer Law Committee.
+He is the Deputy Chair of the Queensland Law Society’s (QLS) Technology and Intellectual Property Committee and long-serving past committee member of the QLS Competition and Consumer Law Committee.
 He is a long-serving past committee member and treasurer of the Licensing and Executives Society of Australia & New Zealand (LESANZ) (Queensland Chapter), and a member of the Intellectual Property Society of Australia & New Zealand (IPSANZ), Law Council of Australia Intellectual Property Committee as well as the Association of Corporate Counsel (ACC).

 Awards and Recommendations